 A counselor can help with your mental health and make sure you’re sharp as you age.
 Also, if you have any retirement plans or goals, a counselor can help you reach them and allow you to be able to have a happy retirement.
 Speak to a Winston-Salem-based counselor today.

-I am licensed in North Carolina with 5 years of professional work experience.
-I have experience in helping clients of varying ages with stress and anxiety, relationship issues, motivation, self esteem, and confidence, & depression.
-I have a person-centered approach, which relies on the belief that YOU are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you!
+I am licensed in Illinois and North Carolina with 30 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with grief and loss, motivation, self esteem and confidence, & depression.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Find a therapist serving clients in North Carolina